Literary Masters, Inc. Publicists for Short Stories, Books, Poems and Songs a division of Brand Masters, Inc. 100 Croatan Road Hertford, NC 27944

 __Su Chang-Wu

-"A relaxing work that affords many moments of
+"A relaxing work that affords many moments

-rhythms and carefully crafted rhyme" __ Jean Ann
+the delicate rhythms and carefully crafted

-“Where Purple Shadows Fall is a collection we expect
+“Where Purple Shadows Fall is the collection

-you to return to again and again.
+return to again and again.
 For while the author

-has many in his library of works to choose from, the
+has many in his library of works to choose from,

-__ The Editors at Literary Masters, Inc.
+favorites."***__ The Editors at Literary

-“Till The Cosmos Runs Dry”
+"Till The Cosmos Runs Dry."

 When I was a child I dreamed I could fly Had no wings No machines in the sky I’d just sail on my imagination Till the Cosmos runs dry.